- Though it used to be frowned upon, manager feedback (or “upward feedback”) is the status quo for high-performing teams.

 - Use these five tips to determine the best way to get your message across, whether your manager feedback is positive or negative.

 Think of a time you had a piece of feedback you wanted to tell your manager.
 What did you do?
 Do you bite your tongue and wait until they ask you about it?

-  Did you worry it wasn’t your place to critique your supervisor?
+Did you worry it wasn’t your place to critique your boss?

 Manager feedback seriously matters

-  Plus, manager feedback plays a huge role in employee retention.
-You’ve heard the

-  cliché that people don’t leave their jobs – they leave their bosses.
-Gallup

-  research shows that up to 75% of the reasons for voluntary turnover can be

-  influenced by managers.
+Manager feedback plays a huge role in employee retention.
+You’ve heard the cliché that people don’t leave their jobs – they leave their bosses.
+Gallup research shows that up to 75% of the reasons for voluntary turnover can be influenced by managers.

-  Good managers crave feedback
+Good managers crave constructive feedback

-  “I see it as a way to improve or tailor what I’m focusing on,” shares Jenifer

-  Vandagriff, Senior Design Manager at Atlassian.
+“I see it as a way to improve or tailor what I’m focusing on,” shares Jenifer Vandagriff, Senior Design Manager at Atlassian.
 “It’s critical to me.
-I wouldn’t

-  know what to focus on or where our problems lie if I didn’t get that feedback

-  from my team.”
+I wouldn’t know what to focus on or where our problems lie if I didn’t get that feedback from my team.”

-  “I find it valuable, because I can’t be everywhere at once,” adds Greg Laderman,

-  Head of Enterprise Growth at Atlassian.
-“I’m in San Francisco, and have a

-  globally-distributed team across a variety of roles.
-There are a lot of things

-  they do that I don’t get day-to-day visibility into.”
+“I find it valuable, because I can’t be everywhere at once,” adds Greg Laderman, Head of Enterprise Growth at Atlassian.
+“I’m in San Francisco and have a globally-distributed team across a variety of roles.
+There are a lot of things they do that I don’t get day-to-day visibility into.”

-  4 tips for offering effective manager feedback
+5 tips for offering effective manager feedback

-  Here’s a simple example of how you could offer feedback to your boss, after a

-  team meeting in which they shared an abrupt change with you:
+Here’s a simple example of how you could offer constructive feedback to your boss, after a team meeting in which they shared an abrupt change with you: